JonnoB/enhance_ocod/README.md

 The repo contains all the code used in the paper as well as the datasets produced in it's creation.

+#Code

+The markdown and notebook files needed to re-create the work done in the paper as follows

+1. Unit tag and span cleaning.ipynb
+2. expanding tagged addresses.ipynb
+3. Analysing the ocod dataset.ipynb
+4. London_empty_homes.Rmd

+In order to run these scripts you must download several opensource datasets produced by the UK government.
+Please see the paper's data section in the method for details.

+# Data
 The datasets held in this repo are

 - json file of NER labels produced by the [progammatic](https://programmatic.humanloop.com/) weak labelling process